Advertiser Disclosure

 Card Categories

-Other Options to Fly to Mainland China
+Other Options To Fly to Mainland China

-There are a lot of other ways to fly to China with points and miles, including Cathay Pacific Asia Miles, Air France/KLM Flying Blue, Qantas Frequent Flyer Miles, Malaysia Airlines Enrich, Asiana Airlines Mileage Club, Singapore Airlines KrisFlyer, Korean Air SKYPASS, Avianca LifeMiles, British Airways Avios, etc.
+Other airline program options include: Cathay Pacific Asia Miles, Air France-KLM Flying Blue, Qantas Frequent Flyer Miles, Japan Airlines Mileage Bank, Asiana Airlines Mileage Club, Singapore Airlines KrisFlyer, Korean Air SKYPASS, and British Airways Avios.

 1. Unattractive award redemption rates